d1l4y/PoseKit/README.md

 ![Banner Git](https://user-images.githubusercontent.com/17486329/68477479-5bb9fc80-020c-11ea-8ebc-1b3ef5a0006b.png)

-**Note:** This project is not complete, since it is a project made by students of the Apple Developer Academy in Curitiba, Brazil.
+**Note:** This project is not complete and under development, since it is a project made by students of the Apple Developer Academy in Curitiba, Brazil.

 ## Overview ##
 PoseKit is a Library that uses ARKit and RealityKit to track a body position and return the position in a json.
 It has more than 4 million of different position possibilities